List of past Lucchese crime family mobsters: Aniello Migliore

 In 2003, it was reported by author Jerry Capeci that the Lucchese crime family was being run by a three-man ruling committee consisting of Migliore, Matthew Madonna and Joseph DiNapoli in the absence of an acting boss.
 Migliore, who served as underboss in the past to Anthony Corallo, was considered the biggest influence on the ruling committee.
 Migliore died on September 11, 2019.

+Marco Minuto

+Marco "Big Marco" Minuto (born 1937 – August 2026), also known as "The Old Man", was a soldier operating in the Bronx faction.
+He worked for Lucchese capo Joe Giampa and controlled the Hunts Point Produce Market in the Bronx.
+Minuto's family-owned ice business supplied the needed ice to most of the tenants in the Hunts Point Produce Market.
+In 2001, Minuto was indicted along with Russian mobster Alex Lukov and five others for operating a four-year scheme to sell bootleg gasoline to Long Island gas stations, costing New York State millions of dollars in tax revenue by buying gas in New Jersey and smuggling it into New York.
+On August 15, 2006, Minuto was released from prison.
+On August 4, 2016, Minuto at the age of 80, was indicted along with 45 others on charges of criminal activities throughout the East Coast.
+Minto died in August 2026.

 Richard Pagliarulo

 Richard "Richie the Toupe" Pagliarulo (November 30, 1948 – 1999) was a hit man and former capo, who took over as capo of Peter Chiodo's old Bensonhurst crew.
 In 1991, Pagliarulo served as a member of a panel that conducted a Lucchese crime family induction ceremony in Howard Beach, Queens.
 He sponsored both Gregory "Whitey" Cappello and Jody Calabrese for membership during the ceremony.
 Pagliarulo was imprisoned on the information and testimony of Frank Gioia Jr. who stated that Pagliarulo helped Louis Daidone plan the murder of Bruno Facciola.
 He was later sentenced to life in prison for murder and racketeering.

 Former Lucchese capo turned government informant Peter Chiodo, admitted that he ordered soldiers Pagliarulo and Michael "Baldy Mike" Spinelli to murder Lucchese associate Sarecho "Sammy the Arab" Nalo.
 On October 25, 1988, Sarecho Nalo was murdered, while on the phone with Greek crew boss Spiro Velentzas disputing gambling territory when Michael Spinelli pulled the trigger shooting him.
 In 1999, Pagliarulo died in prison of a heart attack.